davidmiller/pony-mode/README.rst

 Pony Mode -a Django mode for emacs
 ==================================

-New Django mode for emacs.
+A Django mode for emacs.

 Features (Non-exhaustive):
 --------------------------